hisurfadvisory/MACROSS/ncore/README.md

 	curl -X GET $(getThis $vf19_MPOD['abc']; $vf19_READ)

 and then modify the temp_config (or whatever file you use) with updated addresses as needed.
 The "getThis" function can base64-encode strings for you if you just need to do a few.
-From the main MACROSS menu, simply pass type "debug" followed by your command.
+From the main MACROSS menu, simply type "debug" followed by your command.
 To encode, pass in 0 as the second parameter:

 	debug getThis 'hello world' 0